openjck/sieve-filter-terms-of-use/README.md

-I don't care about your Terms of Use.
+I don't care about your _Terms of Use_.

 This is a [Sieve](https://proton.me/support/sieve-advanced-custom-filters) filter which can be used to get rid of emails about terms of use, privacy